 Step 4: In the last step, in the "Operation Summary" page, preview the operation that will be executed.
 Then, click Start Restore.
 Wait for the process to complete, and then click Finish.
 The waiting process might take time, depending on the size of the restoring system.

-There are millions of windows users all around the globe.
+There are millions of Windows users all around the globe.
 There is no doubt that multiple errors occur when you are dealing with operating systems and storage devices.
-If errors like the one mentioned above occur, don’t stress out.
+If errors like the one mentioned above occur, don't stress out.
 You can solve your issue just by following some quick methods.
-The only thing you need to keep in mind is that keep a check on your windows health after a particular time.
+The only thing you need to keep in mind is that keep a check on the health of your windows after a particular time.
 By doing so, you will know what errors might be heading your way, you can detect them beforehand.
-Keeping care of the data must be your first priority, so before jumping onto any of the methods mentioned above, just make sure you’ve made a back-up of all your important stuff.
+Keeping care of the data must be your priority, so before jumping onto any of the methods mentioned above, just make sure you've made a back-up of all your important stuff.
 Lastly, make sure you use the finest available software as AOMEI backupper.